Public goods for Economists

 Machine Learning

-- Deep Learning for Economists by Melissa Dell ✨
+- Deep Learning for Economists (Paper) by Melissa Dell ✨

 - Fast data science: practical introduction to Python, machine learning methods and Statistics by Marco Inacio